New Hampshire has a new governor _ but only for 2 days

 But someone did mark a spot on the State House walls where Morse could be forever remembered.

-Underneath a printed out headshot of Morse taped to a second-floor wall read the words, "The Future Site of the Portrait of Interim Governor Chuck Morse."
+Underneath a printed out headshot of Morse taped to a second-floor wall were the words, "The Future Site of the Portrait of Interim Governor Chuck Morse."

 Comments